San Marco Theatre & Draft

 Located near many, many restaurants, this theater would be a great after-dinner activity.
 It’s mid-sized and will have most of the new movies you want to see.

 Connected to the Orange Park Mall, this large movie theater shows all the blockbusters you care to see, along with an independent film once in a while.
 There is shopping galore inside the mall and many restaurants outside along Wells Rd.

 This theater isn’t in town, but a short drive away in St. Augustine.
 IMAX screens are HUGE and surround you with visually stunning scenes and crisp audio displaying an assortment of award-winning nature documentaries highlighting the Grand Canyon, Arctic and deep sea as well as new releases.
 Golf lovers may want to visit the nearby World Golf Hall of Fame before or after the show.

-Emphasizing local talent and material, Atlantic Beach Experimental Theatre (ABET) produces a variety of new and original plays, as well as neglected classics.
+Emphasizing local talent and material, All Beaches Experimental Theatre (ABET) produces a variety of new and original plays, as well as neglected classics.

 A beautifully restored building, the Florida Theatre showcases performances including ballet, opera, contemporary pop, jazz, rock, county and blues.

 The theatre and museum is a cultural institution showcasing art, music, drama, and poetry from African-American history.